DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Implementation Details

-We use one-layer 256-unit fully connected network for $\psi(s,a)$ and one-layer 64-unit fully connected network for $\varphi(\tau)$ in~\autoref{equ:tau-embed}, followed with one-layer 256-unit fully connected network for their multiplied values $\psi(s,a) \odot \varphi(\tau)$.
-Moreover, since magnitudes of quantile values vary hugely, we implement layer normalization~\citep{layernorm} to the hidden activation of quantile value network.
-To help understanding the structure of our quantile value network $Z_\tau(s,a|\theta)$, we give a PyTorch~\citep{pytorch} implementation.
+We use one-layer 256-unit fully connected network for $\psi(s,a)$ and one-layer 64-unit fully connected network for $\varphi(\tau)$ in Equation~\ref{equ:tau-embed}, followed with one-layer 256-unit fully connected network for their multiplied values $\psi(s,a) \odot (1 + \varphi(\tau))$.
+Moreover, since magnitudes of quantile values vary hugely, we implement layer normalization~\cite{layernorm} to the hidden activation of networks.